 Salient Region Painting.
 Some areas on the input shapes are salient in that human perception is especially sensitive to distortions in them.
 The user can paint salient parts of the input shape and the optimizer will prioritize them by increasing the preservation weights for their edges.
-In Fig. 18(c) the user prioritizes the preservation of the protrusions forming the states of Texas and Florida as well as the nose and lips of the head.
+In Fig. 18(c) the user prioritizes the preservation of the protrusions forming Texas and Florida and the nose and lips of the head.

 Direct Editing.
 The user can also directly edit the dissection pieces.
-To satisfy the connection constraints, these edits will propagate to the geometry of other pieces.
+To satisfy the matching constraints, these edits will propagate to the geometry of other pieces.
 This propagation is visualized interactively.